Being in blue spaces – the science

 Why does open water often make us feel more calm?

 Of particular interest in blue space is the calming effect sound of the sea.
 Studies have shown that waves have the ideal blend of ‘white noise’ that produces a relaxing effect on our brains.
 As the brain has a pattern recognition system designed solely for spotting danger and being on alert when presented with the meaningless of white noise it appears to just calm down a bit as it recognises there is ‘nothing to see here’.

 It’s also been suggested that the flat spaciousness of the ocean is calming for us as it reminds the more primitive parts of our brains that this is a safe place.
-This is because flat surfaces like oceans and plains make it easy to spot danger at a great distance, and take evasive action, which is not that easy in dense jungle or built-up areas
+This is because flat surfaces, like oceans and plains, make it easy to spot danger at a great distance, and take evasive action, which is not that easy in dense jungle or built-up areas.

 Living near the beach encourages more physical activity.
 Is there a link between this and mental health?

-Yes there are strong links between exercise and a reduction in depression and anxiety, as well, of course, the benefits to physical health.
+Yes there are strong links between exercise and a reduction in depression and anxiety, as well, of course, as the benefits to physical health.
 There is some interesting research that shows that exercise also is one of the biggest factors in reducing loss of brain cells as we get older, keeping us mentally sharp and also that ‘wild’ swimming in the cold waters of the ocean and lakes has numerous health benefits for our brain and heart health and our supports good immune system function

 - Joanne K. Garrett, Theodore J. Clitherow, Mathew P. White, Benedict W. Wheeler, Lora E. Fleming.
 Coastal proximity and mental health among urban adults in England: The moderating effect of household income.
 Health & Place, 2019; 102200 DOI: 10.1016/j.healthplace.2019.102200